This guide explains how impacts on air quality should be incorporated into a cost benefit analysis.

 Valuations of air quality impacts should be used in conjunction with HM Treasury Green Book guidance, which provides a framework for general economic appraisal.
 In line with its advice, you should reflect the effects of air quality in decision-making wherever possible.

 Selecting a technique

-- Use the damage cost approach to estimate the size of your proposal’s total air quality impacts.
-If the impacts are less than £50 million and do not affect compliance will legal limits on air pollution then you can report the damage cost estimates.
+- Use the damage cost approach to estimate the size of your proposal’s total effect on air quality.
+If the effects are less than £50 million and do not affect compliance with legal limits on air pollution then you can report the damage cost estimates.

-- If impacts are greater than £50 million then the impact pathway approach is appropriate.
+- If effects are greater than £50 million then the impact pathway approach is appropriate.

 Damage costs approach

 Damage costs are a simple way to value changes in air pollution.
 They estimate the cost to society of a change in emissions of different pollutants.
 Damage costs are provided by pollutant, source and location.
-This is appropriate for small air quality impacts (below £50 million) provided your proposal does not affect areas likely to breach legally binding air quality limits.
-A full list of damage costs is available (see below, under ‘Further information on damage cost guidance’).
+This is appropriate for small air quality effects (below £50 million) provided your proposal does not affect areas likely to breach legally binding air quality limits.
+A full list of damage costs is available in the guidance document.